-Just like any other car parts, shock absorbers need to be checked often.
+Just like any other car part, shock absorbers need to be checked often.
 And there are some signs that could tell you whether or not they are working properly.

-- Bouncing – Shock absorbers should reduce the rate of bouncing of your vehicle.
-So if you notice that your car is very “bouncy” or it seems to be swaying more than usual, it can be a sign of worn out shock absorbers.
+- Bouncing – Shock absorbers should reduce the rate of bouncing your vehicle.
+So if you notice that your car is very “bouncy” or it seems to be swaying more than usual, it can be a sign of worn-out shock absorbers.

-- Vibrations – If you feel vibrations in the steering wheel specially at higher speeds.
+- Vibrations – If you feel vibrations in the steering wheel especially at higher speeds.

 - Uneven tyre wear – If your shock absorbers are all good, then your tyres should be balanced and can keep good contact with the road.

-- Oil stains – If you see some stains or discoloration on the shocks, it may mean that there is a leakage and it needs to be replaced.
+- Oil stains – If you see some stains or discolouration on the shocks, it may mean that there is a leakage and it needs to be replaced.

 - Poor cornering – Worn out shocks may make it difficult to turn or control the steering wheel.